malramsay64/Crystal_Melting/notebooks/00_crystal_detection.md

 as being crystalline, with the crystal structure taken from the filename.
 The remaining molecules can be classed as the generic liquid.
-As before we can write a simple function that takes a snapshot and the cyrstal structure, returning the annotated classification of all molecules in the simulation.
+As before we can write a simple function that takes a snapshot and the crystal structure, returning the annotated classification of all molecules in the simulation.
 At the interface of the two phases the classification is not well defined,